MeshachBlue/compushare/README.md

 Stage 4
 ==========
 Make a "worker" program in which the user can add a list of trusted websites that run WebCl iterations and contain payment in Bitcoin.
 The code would default to the WebCl Bitcoin miner written by [Adrien Plagnol](https://bitbucket.org/dalsh/jsoclbm) if there were not more profitable computations.

+This worker client is what will be called CompuShare.